Get LEI code to Identify Business Globally.

 ESMA stressed that the relaxation of the validation rules only applies to third-country issuers and does not affect LEI reporting in any other instance, including the identification of third-country entities that take part in a securities financing transaction.

-A spokesperson for EquiLend welcomed the grace period, noting that the LEI requirement for third-country issuers would have “severely impacted market liquidity” if it had come into effect this year.
+A a spokesperson for EquiLend welcomed the grace period, noting that the LEI requirement for third-country issuers would have “severely impacted market liquidity” if it had come into effect this year.
 This is because assets available to lend from third-country issuers that did not have LEIs for SFTR would have become inaccessible to those in-scope for the regulation from April.

 Along with its explanation on the reprieve, ESMA went on to state that it expects agent lenders and triparty agents that interact with third-country entities to ensure those counterparties are aware of the temporary nature of the rule change and that they are ready for the new 13 April 2021 deadline.